Cordarrelle Patterson Player Prop Bets for NFL Week 9 | Atlanta vs. New Orleans 11/7/2021

 Matchup vs. New Orleans

-- Patterson has averaged 2.7 rushing yards per game in his three career matchups against the Saints, 31.8 fewer yards than his over/under in Sunday's game.
+- In his three career matchups against the Saints, Patterson averaged 2.7 rushing yards per game, 30.8 fewer yards than his over/under in Sunday's game.

-- In three games against the Saints Patterson has not run for a touchdown.
+- Patterson, in three matchups against the Saints, has not run for a TD.

 - Note: Patterson's stats vs. Saints date back to 2016.